 While we encourage the use of dynamic images and videos, it’s also important they not bog down the load time.
 WordPress plugins can help compress and optimize websites.
 Plus Google rewards sites with quick load times with improved search engine optimization (SEO) rankings.

-Learn how Flying Compass can help improve your website’s load times and keep customers heading your way, driving revenue and profits.
-Schedule a free call with us by clicking here or reach out to us using our Contact Us form.
+To learn how Flying Compass can help improve your website’s load times and keep customers heading your way, driving revenue and profits, contact us today.